okffi/maas-server/README.md

 2. Request an OTP plan
 3. Supply the plan and `journey_id` to the API server, obtaining the `plan_id`
 4. Display speed report for a plan using `plan_id`
-5. If user confirms the journey plan, start collecting traces, otherwise go back to 2
+5. If user confirms the journey plan, start collecting traces/routes, otherwise go back to 2
-6. Submit traces to the API server regularly
+6. Submit traces/routes to the API server regularly
 7. If user reaches the destination, hits the stop button, cancels the journey or does not move for a significant amount of time (15+ minutes), go back to 1.
 8. If user requests a new plan on the way, go back to 2.